NishkaDG/AR22/Assignments/assignment_2.md

   </video>
 </figure>

 We decided that the indication marker should only be visible while the user is actively placing an item i.e. After they have pressed the button.
 After the user has placed the item, the indication marker disappears again.
+Note: The video is from an earlier iteration where the button directly added the object.

 ### <ins>Exercise 2.5</ins>
 Since our group hasn't settled for an idea yet, we decided to choose a [random 3D model from the Unity Store](https://assetstore.unity.com/packages/3d/props/bowling-kegel-ball-67371).
 For the example we will use the AR raycast function since the pins will be placed on top of the "real" floor.